infiniticio/infinitic/node/packages/infinitic-worker/README.md

 };
 ```

-Now that we have a task, we can write our index.ts file which will create a Zenaton worker object,
+Now that we have a task, we can write our index.ts file which will create a Infinitic worker object,
 register the task we wrote in the previous step, and run the worker:

 ```typescript